The Thin Black Line

 • BLOG

-Work with karen
+Work with Karen

 My Approach

-I combine lived experience with strategic expertise to challenge assumptions, inspire reflection, and guide organisations toward meaningful, measurable change.
-My style is supportive yet constructively challenging—ensuring progress feels both ambitious and achievable.
+I combine lived experience with strategic insight to challenge assumptions, inspire reflection and guide organisations toward sustainable change.

 Who I Work With